Open-Markets-Initiative/Directory/Specifications/ReadMe.md

 ## Omi Protocol Reference

-Specifications are stored here as a standardized document library and for historical purposes.
-Exchanges and/or organizations often remove inactive protocols when they update their online documentation.
+This repository organizes protocol specifications into a standardized library.

 All documentation in this directory has been collected from publicly available sources.

-If any information is in violation of copyright, please communicate through official channels and we will remove it.
+Additionally, these documents preserve the historical record as organizations often remove inactive protocols.
+If any information is in violation of copyright, please communicate through official channels and The Open Markets Initiative will remove it.